-- The District will select student public speakers for graduation from among graduates with the highest grade-point average, with notable accomplishments, the student body president, and/or senior class president. - For other District public events, student public speakers are limited to student government officers, student government candidates, club and organization presidents, team captains, foreign exchange students, students who received an honor or award, and student volunteers selected by a random drawing. - The Superintendent or designee may allow a student to publicly speak at a public District event if the student is recommended by a District employee, who based their selection of the student on neutral criteria.
+- The District will select student public speakers for graduation from among graduates.
+Student speakers will prepare speeches related to appropriate school experiences and/or future endeavors.
+Submissions will be reviewed by faculty members for grammar and content to determine which speeches will be included in the commencement ceremony.
+At any time, the District reserves the right to limit speeches for appropriate reasons seen fit by the District. - For other District public events, student public speakers are limited to student government officers, student government candidates, club and organization presidents, team captains, foreign exchange students, students who received an honor or award, student volunteers selected by a random drawing, etc. - The Superintendent or designee may allow a student to publicly speak at a public District event if the student is recommended by a District employee, who based their selection of the student on neutral criteria.